How Will President Trump Affect The Payments & Financial Services Industry?

 “Any time the presidency changes parties, you have to expect some significant realignment in regulatory and enforcement policies, and priorities….
 With the Senate, the House and the Presidency under one party, there’s also a reasonable chance some major changes in existing law could be implemented.
 From a payments perspective, I’d keep an eye on Dodd-Frank and the CFPB, both of which will likely come under fire,” said Judith Rinearson, Partner at K&L Gates LLP.

 Since its inception, Republicans have wanted to dismantle or change the Consumer Financial Protection Bureau (CFPB).
 Spearheaded by Massachusetts Senator and former Harvard bankruptcy professor Elizabeth Warren, the CFPB was created in 2010 as a legislative response to the financial crisis of 2007–08 and the subsequent Great Recession.
-The CFPB jurisdiction includes banks, credit unions, securities firms, payday lenders, mortgage-servicing operations, foreclosure relief services, debt collectors and other financial companies operating in the United States, including the prepaid industry.
+The CFPB jurisdiction includes banks, credit unions, securities firms, payday lenders, mortgage-servicing operations, foreclosure relief services, debt collectors and other financial companies operating in the United States.
 Now, after previous attempts at killing the bureau — Senator Ted Cruz tried to introduce the Repeal CFPB Act in 2015 — opponents of the legislation may finally have their wish.

 Their biggest issue is the agency’s single director, which they will seek to replace with a bipartisan five-member commission.
 The agency would also likely be subjected to the Congressional appropriations process.